Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion

 with \begin{itemize} \item initial state being the situation $s_{init}=(s_0, H_{init})$ with all entries in $H_{init}$ being $none$, \item transition relation $\hookrightarrow \subseteq \tilde{S} \times (\mathcal{P}(\Sigma_{\E}) \cup \mathcal{P}(\Sigma_{\A})) \times \tilde{S}$ with $((s, H),act,(s', H'))\in \hookrightarrow$ if and only if $(s, act, s')\in \rightarrow$ and $\hookrightarrow'((s,H), act)=(s',H')$, \item set of states $S'$ being all situations that are reachable from $s_{init}$ via $\hookrightarrow$ and in which all counting constraints on $\A$ are satisfied. \item $S'_{p}\subseteq S'$ the states $(s,H)$ that are controlled by player $p\in \{\E,\A\}$, that is $s\in S_p$. \item $\text{Win}'$ the winning condition for $\E$: Extend the winning condition $\text{Win} \subseteq S^{\omega}$ in $G$ to the situation graph by defining $\text{Win}' = \{ (s_i,H_i)_{i \in \N} \, |\, (s_i)_{i \in \N} \in \text{Win} \text{ and for each } i \in \N \text { holds: } (s_i,H_i) \text{ satisfies all counting constraints from $CC$ on } \E \}$ \end{itemize} The winning region of $\E$ in the situation graph is the set of states $\tilde{S}\subseteq S'$ from which $\E$ has a winning strategy. \end{defi}

-The situation graph of a game is a deterministic Büchi automaton that represents the full specification of $\E$, if the complete set of counting constraints is considered.
-Hence, finding a winning strategy in the situation graph directly translates to finding a winning strategy on the original game.
-Counting constraints are expressible as (long) LTL-formulae, consequently, using the full situation graph for synthesis is generally only doable in time double-exponential in the size of the LTL-specification \cite{PnueliR89}.
-The incremented synthesis approach avoids to construct the full situation graph.
+The incremental synthesis approach avoids to construct the full situation graph, which is exponential in the constraint lengths (Lemma~\ref{lem:expBlowupOfSitGraph}, as the expanded game graph in the lemma is basically a situation graph without details on the notation).
 In fact, we will later use a slightly modified version of the situation graph that allows us to actually apply any synthesis algorithm that is also applicable on the original game $G$ without counting constraints.